-It more than your house that can use Spring cleaning.
+It’s more than your house that can use Spring cleaning.
 If you are like most people, your finances could probably use a little work as well.
-Now is a great time to start and the most of the items on a financial Spring cleaning list can be completely in less than 30 minutes.
+Now is a great time to start and most of the items that should be on your financial Spring cleaning list can be completed in less than 30 minutes.

 Regardless of your age, there are a few money moves to consider every year if you want to improve your finacial situation.
 Financially successful people don’t put their finances on autopilot and these simple moves can make all the difference.